szilvia-csernus/map-game/README.md

 <br><br>
 Not for public use.
 <br><br>
-Szilvia Csernusne Berczes, Jan 2023.
+&copy; All rights reserved.
+Szilvia Csernusne Berczes, March 2023.